Amed Rosario Player Props: Guardians vs. Nationals

 Amed Rosario At The Plate

-- Rosario is batting .204 with a double, a home run and four walks.
+- Rosario has two doubles, a home run and five walks while batting .207.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.